Edmonds, Washington: Media

 Edmonds was served by one weekly newspaper, the Edmonds Tribune-Review, for most of the 20th century.
 The newspaper was formed by the merger of two rival publications in 1910 and ran until 1982, when it was replaced by an Edmonds section in The Enterprise, a regional newspaper based in Lynnwood.
 Today, Edmonds is served by The Everett Herald and The Seattle Times.
 Since 1986, the Edmonds Beacon has published a free weekly newspaper alongside sister papers in Mukilteo and Mill Creek.
 Edmonds is also home to a local blog, MyEdmondsNews.com, that has covered city affairs since 2009 and is an affiliate of The Seattle Times.

 The Edmonds library was established in 1901 and moved into a permanent building funded by philanthropist Andrew Carnegie in 1911.
 The Carnegie Library served as a dual library and city hall until 1962, when a new civic center opened.
 The city government built a new library in 1982 that features 20,000 sqft of space and an outdoor plaza overlooking Puget Sound.
 Service was initially contracted out to the Sno-Isle Libraries system until Edmonds was annexed outright in 2001.
+A pipe on the rooftop deck of the building burst on June 24, 2022, which flooded the library with 60,000 USgal over several hours.
+The Edmonds library was closed indefinitely, but the collection of books and other materials were mostly undamaged by the incident.
+A temporary location at an adjacent city building opened the following month with most services and limited materials while the original library was repaired and renovated at a cost of $2.5 million.
+The library reopened on January 13, 2024, with 17,566 sqft of reading space, community zones, and a children's area.